kiro6/penetration-testing-notes/Operating Systems/Linux/README.md

 @reboot echo "cron worked" > ~/cron_output.txt   ## write in the crontab page this will echo this text every time the system boots

 ```

+# System Files

+- **/etc/fstab** :  It serves as a central configuration file that lists the filesystems to be automatically mounted during system boot.